whosonfirst/go-whosonfirst-browser/README.md

   -path-geojson-ld string
     	The path that GeoJSON-LD requests should be served from. (default "/geojson-ld/") -path-id string
-    	The that Who's On First documents should be served from. (default "/id/") -path-navplace string
+    	The URL that Who's On First documents should be served from. (default "/id/") -path-navplace string
     	The path that IIIF navPlace requests should be served from. (default "/navplace/") -path-png string
-    	The path that PNG requests should be served from. (default "/png/") -path-search-api string
+    	The path that PNG requests should be served from. (default "/png/") -path-protomaps-tiles string
+    	The root path from which Protomaps tiles will be served. (default "/tiles/") -path-search-api string
     	The path that API 'search' requests should be served from. (default "/search/spr/") -path-search-html string